TerminalBen/shop/README.md

    - Edit Orders
    - Address for delivery options
    - Payment with VISA or no payment method(payment on delivery)
-   - Phone and email confirmation on order/buy
+   - SMS and email confirmation on order/buy
    - ```Soon```Discounts with Coupons
    - ```Soon```Internacionalization and Localization
    - ```Soon```Recomendation System